- 1 Taking Care of Twins

 The Motorola MBP36S has an enhanced 2-way audio system and a high-sensitivity microphone.
 The V-Tech VM 321-2 Safe & Sound, on the other hand, makes use of the DECT 6.0 digital technology to mask out background noises and interference.

 Infant Optics DXR-8 has the unique feature of having a sound-activated LED indicator panel for use when you have your baby monitor’s volume turned down.

 The 3 Best Baby Monitor for Twins on the Market

-Unlike the two other baby monitor set ups reviewed above, the V-Tech VM 321-2 Safe & Sound baby monitor comes with 2 cameras and a parent console off-the-box.
-Among its best features are: high resolution LCD display, automatic IR night vision, 2-way talk-back function, adjustable camera lens, and an extended range of up to 1,000 feet.
+Unlike the two other baby monitor setups reviewed above, the V-Tech VM 321-2 Safe & Sound baby monitor comes with 2 cameras and a parent console off-the-box.
+Among its best features are a high-resolution LCD display, automatic IR night vision, 2-way talk-back function, adjustable camera lens, and an extended range of up to 1,000 feet.

 Most of our readers who bought this baby monitor for twins consider their purchase a good buy.
 They were happy about how it was able to keep the connection/transmission even across rooms.
 There were some, however, who had issues with the bright lights on the cameras and the parent units.

 - It has a 6-level sound indicator for visual noise monitoring on mute.

 - It has customizable alerts as opposed to the automatic beeping alerts of other baby monitor brands.